ScienceIsVeryCool/LLamaManager/README.md

   "metadata": {
     "name": "My Scenario",
     "version": "1.0",
-    "description": "What this scenario does"
+    "description": "What this scenario does",
+    "outputDirectory": "./results",
+    "logLevel": "info"
   },

   "agents": {